 Colors That Complement Gray

-- White and Gray: The combination works well with modern and traditional interior spaces.
-It helps create a classic and timeless look.
+- White and Gray: Offers a classic and timeless look.

 - Gray and Bold Colors: Gray also works as a neutral color for bold and vibrant colors.
 Using gray with yellow or orange makes the colors take center stage in a design.